TcSUH Student Opportunities

 TcSUH FALL WELCOME RECEPTION & OPEN HOUSE FOR UNCOMMITTED GRADUATE STUDENTS

-September 20, 2018: The TcSUH Fall Welcome & Open House for Potential Graduate Students was held to provide an occasion to meet TcSUH faculty and learn about opportunities for graduate research with TcSUH-affiliated advisors.
-Prof. Zhifeng Ren, TcSUH Director, welcomed attendees and outlined his plans for TcSUH operations and research for FY19.
-TcSUH principal investigators who gave brief overviews of research opportunities in their labs included Audrius Brazdeikis, Shuo Chen, C. W. Chu, W. K. Chu, James Meen (Student Training Opportunities in the Materials Characterization Facility), John H. Miller, Chin-Sen Ting, and Yan Yao.
+A TcSUH Fall Welcome & Open House for Potential Graduate Students was inaugurated in Fall 2018 or 2019' to provide an occasion to meet TcSUH faculty and learn about opportunities for graduate research with TcSUH-affiliated advisors.
+The TcSUH Director delivers a welcome and an outline of plans for TcSUH operations and research.
+TcSUH principal investigators give brief overviews of research opportunities in their labs.
+All graduate students who do not have an advisor are invited to attend.

 Students are encouraged to apply for the talks.
 Presenters with upcoming conferences and meetings will have priority status on the seminar schedule.
 Please send the following information to firstname.lastname@example.org when applying: